 The Physician Assistant (PA) program is administered by the Keck School of Medicine of USC.
 The minimum standard for admission into the program is a United States bachelor’s degree (in any discipline), or its equivalent from a regionally accredited institution, and completion of all program prerequisite coursework.
 Applicants are expected to have a minimum cumulative undergraduate grade point average of 3.0 (on a scale in which A = 4.0).
 It is expected that all science prerequisites be completed by the end of the fall semester or quarter, in the year prior to matriculation, with a minimum grade point average of 3.0.
 All prerequisite courses must be completed for a letter grade with at least a grade of C (2.0) earned.

-All non-science prerequisite courses must be completed by the spring semester prior to matriculation, but no more than two non-sciences prerequisite courses may be in progress in the spring semester or quarter following the November 1st application deadline.
+All non-science prerequisite courses must be completed by the spring semester or quarter prior to matriculation, but no more than two non-science prerequisite courses may be in progress in the spring semester or quarter following the November 1 application deadline.
 Applicants are strongly encouraged to review the course equivalency listing to assure their coursework meets the program prerequisite course requirements.
-Applicants are also strongly encouraged to attend an informational session, which occur periodically.
+Applicants are also strongly encouraged to attend an informational session, which occurs periodically.